Michelle Lambert: Career

+In January 2016, she was elected to be the female face of SkyHigh Radio in the UK.
+In February 2016, she gave a long interview to the Sound Profile Magazine, where she explains in detail how important women empowerment (that's a recurrent theme in her songs) is for her.

 The second official EP Angel was released in February 2017.
-The album was written, executed, recorded and produced by Lambert.
+The album was written, executed, recorded, and produced by Lambert.

-In October 2017, Michelle Lambert relocated to the Bay Area in California.
-The move back to her native Northern California happened mainly because of the attention the release of her song My California was receiving in her home state.
+In December 2017, My California was released as a single by the artist, and after the attention received from the release in Northern California, she decided to relocate to the Bay Area.

+In early 2020, the singer released the single Girl on Fire, an autobiographical song that shows a change of tone from her 2015 release I'm Just a Girl.
+It starts with a girl trying to find the courage to follow her dreams to one actually fighting for it.

+In February 2021, the release of the love song Come to Me reached number 1 on the indie charts in New York City.

 Artistry

 Influences

 Michelle grew up in a household with five older siblings, four of them studying the violin.
 Being the youngest child, she was exposed to all kinds of music, from classical music to punk rock.
 According to an interview for a radio station in the U.K., her biggest influences are Elvis Presley and Alison Krauss.

-When she was 12, Lambert visited Scotland with her sister Heidi Clare (who is a professional bluegrass violin player), where she studied violin at the Isle of Skye with Alasdair Fraser.
-She visited the Western Hebrides region where she studied Celtic music.
+When she was 12, Lambert traveled to Scotland with her sister Heidi Clare (who is a professional bluegrass violin player), to study violin at the Isle of Skye under Alasdair Fraser.
+She also visited the Western Hebrides region where she studied Celtic music.
 That is still a big influence in her work.